stfxecutables/df-analyze/README.md

 to see the complete command-line documentation.

-If you are on Windows and get errors with the above procedure, try the [Windows install instructions](https://github.com/stfxecutables/df-analyze/blob/24749b8e3c582d7cff4185b2e69a42afe24b13be/docs/windows_install.md).
+**Note**: If you are on Windows you may get errors with the above procedure.
+If the error is of the form:

+> Microsoft Visual C++ Redistributable is not installed, this may lead to the
+> DLL load failure.
+It can be downloaded at [platform-specfic link]

+try installing the missing DLL from the link provided.
+Otherwise, try the [Windows install instructions](https://github.com/stfxecutables/df-analyze/blob/24749b8e3c582d7cff4185b2e69a42afe24b13be/docs/windows_install.md).
-Otherwise, if you see any issues during installation, feel free to reach out in the [Discussions](https://github.com/stfxecutables/df-analyze/discussions), file an [Issue](https://github.com/stfxecutables/df-analyze/issues), or try the
+If you see any issues during installation, feel free to reach out in the [Discussions](https://github.com/stfxecutables/df-analyze/discussions), file an [Issue](https://github.com/stfxecutables/df-analyze/issues), or try the